pabCMX/qc-crm/QCCRM Design Doc.md

     3. Run `docker-compose up -d` to build and start the application containers.
     4. Access the application via `http://localhost:3000`.
 *   Database persistence will be managed using Docker volumes to ensure data is not lost when containers are stopped/restarted.
  *   Regular database backups will be the responsibility of the team managing the self-hosted instances (manual script or simple scheduled task initially).
+*   **Backup Strategy:**
+    *   Automated daily PostgreSQL dumps using pg_dump in a scheduled container.
+    *   Backup retention policy (e.g., keep daily backups for 30 days, weekly for 12 weeks).
+    *   Backup storage location outside the application directory.
+    *   Documented restore procedures for disaster recovery.
+*   **Monitoring:** Basic health checks for database connectivity and disk space monitoring.

 #### 10.2.
 Secondary: General Server Hosting (If Approved)